Negotiating Higher Pay Can Bring Debt Relief Faster

 Know what they want on the position

 Job seekers also need to see the employers as they are — competitively seeking the best candidate for the job.
 For this reason, people need to make themselves as marketable as possible.
-Robert Todd, head of compensation and benefits at Novartis, stated, “Applicants have to ask what the company is looking for and explain how they can fulfill those needs.”
-It’s key that applicants do some research on the company they are interviewing with, and possibly on the interviewer.
+Robert Todd, head of compensation and benefits at Novartis, stated, “Consumers have to ask what the company is looking for and explain how they can fulfill those needs.”
+It’s key that consumers do some research on the company they are interviewing with, and possibly on the interviewer.
 “The more information people have,” Todd added, “the more I know they want the job and are willing to personally invest themselves into it.”

 Lastly, taking extra courses or certifications can add tremendously to a candidate’s chances of making an impression.
 For example, when job seeker Karen Mileston of Cambridge, Massachusetts, was looking for a job as a secretary at a real estate firm, she immediately signed up for a “Legal Practices and Procedures in Real Estate” course at her local college.
 She made sure to bring her enrollment up to the interviewer.
 “I wanted them to know that I’m willing to do whatever it takes to contribute positively to their company’s vision.”